KosSinus8246/stage_TQG_2025/README.md

 Hello Quasi-Geostrophy enthusiast,

+Here's a set of codes that are solving an eigenvalue Thermal-QG and QG problem : A.X = c.B.X.
+This kind of problem is directly derived from the linear theory of TQG and QG PV conservation : you can have a look on it in the pdf called "TQG notes" in this repository

 The version 2 is the actual version of TQG solve 1D TARANIS (@uthor : Dimitri Moreau)

 The version 3 is the actual version of TQG solve 2D JULIE (@uthor : Dimitri Moreau)